⚠️ We are currently updating our 2021/22 tax guidance across the website

 Registered CIS workers receive their payments net of 20% tax.
 If a subcontractor is unregistered, they will receive their payment net of 30% tax.
 It is also possible to apply to receive payments gross.

-There is more information on the CIS on GOV.UK and on our website.
+There is more information on the CIS on our website.

 When will a refund be due?